hartwigmedical/hmftools/README_TARGETED.md

 Field | Description
 ---|---
-sample_id_file | CSV with SampleId column header and list of sample IDs, as per pipeline output, corresponding to Amber and Cobalt files amber_dir | Pipeline Amber output directory cobalt_dir | Pipeline Amber output directory ref_genome_version | V37 or V38 gc_profile | As used in Cobalt and Purple target_regions_bed | Definition of target regions
+sample_id_file | CSV with SampleId column header and list of sample IDs, optionally Gender column if Amber directory is not specified & available amber_dir | Pipeline Amber output directory cobalt_dir | Pipeline Cobalt output directory from non-normalised run on panel BAMs ref_genome_version | V37 or V38 gc_profile | As used in Cobalt and Purple target_regions_bed | Definition of target regions